Nina Ansary

-Nina Ansary (نینا انصاری) (born 1966, Tehran, Iran) is an Iranian–American historian and author best known for her work on women's equity in Iran.
+Nina Ansary (نینا انصاری, born 1966) is an Iranian–American historian and author best known for her work on women's equity in Iran.
 Ansary's research seeks to counter conventional assumptions of the progress of women in Iran while advocating for full emancipation.
 In 2015, Women's eNews recognized Ansary as one of "21 leaders of the 21st century" and in 2019 she received the Ellis Island Medal of Honor.

 Early life and education

 Ansary was born in Tehran and moved with her family to the United States after the 1979 Revolution in Iran.
 She spent her teens in New York City and received her bachelor's degree from Barnard College at Columbia University and both her master's degree and doctorate from Columbia University.

 Career

 In 2013, Ansary's doctoral thesis about the women's movement in Iran produced research that would be discussed in her 2015 book, The Jewels of Allah.
 After the Islamic republic came to power, it enforced restrictions on women in its Islamic constitution and the Islamic Civil Code.
 Ansary's research challenged stereotypical assumptions about the lives of women in the policies reflected in these laws.
 Her book describes accomplishments of women in Iran despite the restrictions; for example, women in Iran outnumber men in higher education.

 By 2014, Ansary and her research became increasingly prominent in mainstream media as authoritative on women's issues in Iran.
 The Daily Beast published Ansary's essays, including analysis of women's rights activists in Iran using modern interpretations of the Koran, in an effort to reverse some of the gender discriminatory laws.
 Ansary became a regular commentator and wrote widely about the rise of women's literacy in Iran and the renewed publication of post-revolutionary Iran's longest running women's publication Zanan magazine.

 In early 2015, Women's eNews named Ansary as one of their "21 leaders of the 21st century" for interrupting legacy narratives and bringing clarity to often misunderstood stereotypes.
 Ansary wrote that she wanted her work to dispel misconceptions and aid women living in Iran who "continue to fight an uphill battle and demonstrate their resilience."
 Her work grew to encompass the greater issues around gender inequality.
 She brought attention to the release of Desert Dancer, a biographical film about Iranian dancer Afshin Ghaffarian.
 Ansary was included in the 2015 InspireFest in Dublin, Ireland.